alanjameschapman/pet-image-classifier/README.md

 ### Model Development

-After trying two different models (v1 and v2), the accuracy and loss plots showed that both failed to converge over 10 epochs, with accuracy no higher than around 15%.
+After trying two different models (v1 and v2), the accuracy and loss plots showed that both failed to converge over 10 epochs, and fluctuated wildly.

 This indicated that the models were not learning from the data and would not be able to make accurate predictions.
 This was likely due to the dataset having too few images per animal - only 30 images on average.